 Numerous NWPs require notification (pre-construction notification or PCN) to the Corps before beginning an authorized action when specified conditions are met.
 The 2017 NWPs modify the current PCN requirements for the following NWPs.

-- PCN requirement eliminated for removal of accumulated sediment and debris within, and in the immediate vicinity of, the structure or fill.
+- NWP 3: Maintenance: PCN requirement eliminated for removal of accumulated sediment and debris within, and in the immediate vicinity of, the structure or fill;

-- Requires final reclamation plan for PCN if reclamation required.
+- NWP 44: Mining Activities: requires final reclamation plan for PCN if reclamation required;

 References to “Single and Complete Project” and 33 C.F.R. § 330.6(d)